dapr/docs/concepts/actors/actors_api.md

 ### Invoke Timer

-Invokes a timer for an actor.
+Invokes a timer for an acto rwith the specified timerName

 #### HTTP Request